NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 We may receive personal data about you from public registries and from various third parties (including your organisation, agents, advisers, intermediaries or custodians of your assets and our clients or those involved in the matter which we are engaged).

-We may also collect personal information about you from you or sometimes from persons or entities authorised by you to provide us with information.
+We may also collect personal information about you from third parties which can include persons or entities by you to provide us with information.

 Our Basis for processing – How and why will we use your personal information?